 What to do after realizing you've been scammed

 - Change the password of your email and other online accounts.

 - Contact your financial institutions including your bank and see how they can help you further.

 - Report the scam to prevent more victims.

-Install Trend Micro Maximum Security to stop malware, fraud, phishing, email hacking, and other targeted attacks on your PC and online accounts.
-Get the same protection for your mobile with Trend Micro Mobile Security for Android and Trend Micro Mobile Security for iOS.
+- If you're not yet a Trend Micro user, install Trend Micro Maximum Security to stop malware, fraud, phishing, email hacking, and other targeted attacks on your PC and online accounts.
+Get the same protection for your mobile devices with Trend Micro Mobile Security for Android and iOS.